tiagopog/jsonapi-utils/README.md

 end
 ```

+You may want a different configuration for your API.
+For more information check [this](https://github.com/cerebris/jsonapi-resources/#configuration).

 ### Requests

-# TODO: show some examples of requests here
+TODO: show some examples of requests here

 ## Development